This post may contain affiliate links, please see the privacy policy for details.

 - You should have a dough that is soft but not sticky.
 Place in fridge for 30 to 60 minutes.

-- Preheat oven to 350 degrees F. Place parchment paper on or grease 1 baking pan.
+- Preheat oven to 350 degrees F. Place parchment paper on, or grease, a cookie sheet.

 - Remove dough from fridge and rollout to 1/4 inch thick on a lightly floured surface.
 Use chosen cookie cutters to cut out shapes.